ArgSciChat: A Dataset for Argumentative Dialogues on Scientific Papers: Results

-We observe that the performance of the LED model in terms of Fact-F1 is comparable with the baseline models and far from the human performance, confirming the difficulty of the fact selection task on the ArgSciChat dataset.
-It is worth noting that one reason for such a low performance might be the small number of data samples in each fold (see Table~\ref{tab:folds}), motivating the development of few-shot learning methods for training conversational agents in expert domains.
+Table~\ref{tab:led_results} shows the results for both tasks.
+For fact selection, we observe that the performance of LED in terms of Fact-F1 is comparable with the baseline fact selection models and far from human performance on this task.
+This confirms the difficulty of \ArgSciChat for the fact selection task.
+However, one reason for such a low score of LED is the small number of data samples, motivating further research in developing few-shot learning methods for training conversational agents in expert domains.